Section 4: Applied Lessons (MUS 245/345– 267/367)

 Regular practice is the secret to success as a performer.
 Practice rooms are located on all three floors of the music building.
 They are available for student use during regular building hours (See: The Facility, Building Hours in Section 1).
 Please note that busiest times during the semester are 3:00 PM to 4:30 PM daily, so it may be best to arrange for practice time during other hours.
 Students may store their music and instruments in the music building.
 Instrumentalists will be issued a locker at the time of their auditions; vocalists and keyboard players can arrange for a locker by contacting the Music Office and paying a $5.00 key deposit (See: Student Storage Space in Section 1).

-Expectations for Jussi Björling Scholarship and Gustavus Music Award Students
+Guidelines for Jussi Björling Scholarship and Gustavus Music Award Students

 - Register each semester in residence for 1) lessons and 2) the ensemble that the Faculty in your area (choral, keyboard, Instrumental) deems appropriate (normally determined by fall auditions) on the scholarship instrument/voice.
 The Jussi Bjorling Scholarship program was primarily designed to support our major ensembles: